 This award is given annually to an International Medical Graduate in a residency program at Queen's University to support further training.
 The award will be granted on the basis of financial need.

-Process: Please complete the application form and return to Postgraduate Medical Education Office
+Process: Please complete the online application form

 Application Deadline: January 31